Arsd-code/restaurant-booking/replit.md

 ## Data Flow

-### Customer Flow
+### Customer Flow (Phone-based)
-1. Customer visits homepage (`/`) to view available dishes
+1. Customer calls the restaurant to place an order
-2. Customer selects a dish and navigates to booking page
-3. Customer fills out booking form with personal details
-4. Booking is saved to JSON file and dish quantity is decremented
+2. Admin receives customer details over the phone
+3. Admin enters booking information through the admin panel

 ### Admin Flow
-1. Admin logs in via `/admin/login` with credentials
+1. Admin logs in via `/admin/login` with credentials (admin@restaurant.com / admin123)
 2. Admin can view dashboard with statistics
+3. Admin can make bookings on behalf of customers via `/admin/booking`
-3. Admin can manage dishes (add, edit, delete) via `/admin/dishes`
+4. Admin can manage dishes (add, edit, delete) via `/admin/dishes`
-4. Admin can view all bookings via `/admin/bookings`
+5. Admin can view all bookings via `/admin/bookings`
-5. Admin can logout to end session
+6. Admin can logout to end session

+### Booking Process
+1. Admin receives customer call with order details
+2. Admin selects customer's desired dish from available options
+3. System automatically reduces dish quantity by 1
+4. Booking is saved with timestamp and customer information
+5. Admin can view confirmation and proceed with next order

 ## External Dependencies